Book Now

 • TIMS permit

-• entry permit from Khumbu - Pasang Lhamu Rural Municipality
+• Eentry permit from Khumbu - Pasang Lhamu Rural Municipality

-We apply and get all these permits for you once you book the Everest panorama trek from us.
+We will apply and get all these permits for you once you book the Everest panorama trek with us.

 Accommodation on the Everest Panorama Trek